Class 6 Maths Chapter 1 Patterns in Mathematics Notes

 Examples of Number Sequence

-→ All the above sequences has a specific pattern or rule that determines the next number.
+- All the above sequences have a specific pattern or rule that determines the next number.

 Example 1.